EternalBlueFlame/Trains-In-Motion/src/main/java/fexcraft/tmt/slim/README.md

  - The bones system has been fully removed and replaced with some minor support functionality for my static model animator.
  - For performance and typesafe reasons PositionTransformVertex has been fully reworked to no longer extend or require the variables from PositionTextureVertex.
  - For performance reasons TexturedPolygon has been fully reworked to no longer require TexturedQuad.
+ - ModelRendererTurbo no longer has reliance on minecraft's base model class.
- - Because of the reworked classes mentioned above, Tessellator has been reworked so it uses floats rather than doubles for performance reasons.
+ - Because of the reworked classes mentioned above, and other performance reasons, Tessellator has been completley reworked from the ground up.
  - public void copyTo(PositionTextureVertex[] verts, TexturedQuad[] quad) was removed since the new reworks make it fully obsolete.

  You are free to use any of my changes to this system in any way you want with no restrictions.